KI-Research-Institute/LearningWithExternalStats/README.md

 ### Post-weighting diagnostics
 If the re-weighting algorithm finds a vector of weights that satisfies the task's constraints, the evaluation module further examines them.
 The main examination is computation of the maximum weighted *standardized mean difference* (SMD).
-The algorithm continues if the maximum weighted SMD is greater than 0.2.
+The algorithm returns a 'Success' status if the maximum weighted SMD is smaller than 0.2.

 ### Estimation
 Finally, performance measures are computed using the weighted versions.